JerryMalmstrom/fomantic-ui-octobercms/README.md

 e.g.

 ```
 If you add more than one CSS file do not forget to remove the seperator (,) of the last file.
-Only the last file can't have a seperator - the other files need one!
+The last file can't have a seperator - the other files need one!

         <!-- CSS -->
         <link href="{{ [
-            'assets/vendor/semantic/semantic.css',
+            'assets/vendor/node_modules/semantic/dist/semantic.css',
-            'assets/css/core.css',
+            'assets/css/system.css',
-            'assets/css/main.css'
+            'assets/css/theme.css',
 			'assets/css/AddYourCSSFile.css
         ]|theme }}" rel="stylesheet">
         {% styles %}